 Pavel Yakovlev's music is a reflection on the great versatility of the world and human life, the search of eternal values and comprehension of their essence.
-Philosophical and religious ideas, also Russian and German art, have always been sources of inspiration for the composer.
+Philosophical ideas, also Russian and German art, have always been sources of inspiration for the composer.
 Yakovlev works in various genres having written symphonies, concertos, and numerous chamber ensembles.

 Pavel, I listened to the scherzo.
 It reminded me of Shostakovich in its frenetic energy.
 Yes, this was the light-hearted dessert I craved after hearing your symphony.
 As for influences (on your symphony), someone pointed-out Mahler.
 Parts of it reminded me of Sibelius, especially the begining, and some of the harmonic language.
 I'll definitely be checking out more of your music.
 By the way, that orchestra is pretty damn good, to say the least!